sathishvj/optimizing-go-programs/readme.md

 This is a collation of tools and techniques that will help optimize Go programs.
 It is divided into two parts - Tools and Techniques.
 Tools look at the go command line tools that help you instrument your code.
 Techniques look at a list of ideas that you could potentially use to gain performance.

 At the end are also a large list of references of the posts that I went through to understand it myself.
 I have personally worked on, reworked, tried, and tested all the code (from about April 2019 to June 2019 - so far).
-However, as the large list of references show, I am indebted to others and I have liberally adopted and adapted their thoughts and, occasionally, their notes.
+However, as the large list of references show, I am indebted to others.
+I have often liberally adopted and adapted their thoughts and, occasionally, their notes.

 ## Go Tools for Optimization
 * [Testing](#testing)